GenomicsAotearoa/data-management-resources/docs/modules/module01.md

 # Module 01 - Top tips and tricks to make data management easy

-In this module we outline some tips and tricks that we have found hand for our own research.
+In this module we outline some tips and tricks that we have found handy for our own research.
 But it is important to note that every journey is different, with some potential detours!
 As such, your mileage with these tips may vary.

 ## Taylor and Atsushi’s advice for emerging researchers